jclouds/legacy-jclouds.github.com/documentation/devguides/using-eclipse.markdown

 ### Import into Eclipse
 1. At the root directory where you checked out, execute `mvn clean install eclipse:eclipse -Dmaven.javadoc.skip=true -DdownloadSources=true -DdownloadJavadocs=true`
   *  If the module you are working on is not in the default build list, change to that directory and execute `mvn eclipse:eclipse -DdownloadSources=true -DdownloadJavadocs=true`
-  *  Note: if you are running windows, add `-DskipTests` as some tests fail on windows

 1. Open eclipse
 1. Setup M2_REPO classpath variable